beginner117/sim-lvdt/Kumar/modules/femm_sim/README.md

     analytical_simulation - contains all the methods that call and execute LVDT and VC simulations analytically single_coil.py - models a single coil

 Here is a explanation for simulating a typical LVDT/VC with just two lines.
-One can simulate one or more sensors simultaneously
+One can model one or more sensors simultaneously

     sim_code = femm_simulation.Position_sensor(sensor_type=, save=, sim_range={'steps_size_offset':},
                                     data = {'filename(s)':, 'is default':, 'design or parameter':})